qcif-training/singularity-containers/_episodes/12-singularity-intro.md

 AMD has recently created [AMD Infinity Hub](https://www.amd.com/en/technologies/infinity-hub), to host containerised applications optimised for AMD GPUs.

 Right now, the Sylabs Cloud Library does not contain a large number of images.
-Still, it can turn useful for storing container images requiring features that are specific to Singularity (we will see some in the next episodes).
+Still, it can turn useful for storing container images requiring features that are specific to Singularity.

 > ## Pull and run a Python container ##